All Episodes

 The vote has yet to happen because the speechifying continues.

-And I think Feinstein's a great example of uh listening to me yesterday and hearing what I had to say in this program and listen to the base.
+And I think Feinstein's a great example of listening to me yesterday and hearing what I had to say in this program and listen to the base.

-Kennedy already listens to the base.
+Same thing with Biden and the same with Kennedy already listens to the base.

-Have we have we heard from Turban yet?
+Have we heard from Turbin yet?

-He's gonna vote no.
+He's going to vote no.

-So he said so.
+He's already said so.

-Tom Dashell could be president, he could be vice president, or he could continue to be nothing, but he wants to be something other than what he is.
+He could be vice president, or he could continue to be nothing, but he wants to be something other than what he is.

 Apparently, he's exploring the waters out there.

-And also this, ladies and gentlemen.
+And also this, ladies and gentlemen, Al Gore.

-Al Gore, contemplating getting in the race for 2008 again.
+Al Gore contemplating getting in the race for 2008 again.

 This is said to be one of the reasons Mrs. Clinton is deciding to move quickly to the left.